mpvanderschelling/BMC-optimizer/README.md

 # BMC-optimizer (v1.0)
-Simple Bayesian Optimization python program to suggest new bulk moulding compound recipes for bio-based composites.
+Bayesian Optimization python program to suggest new bulk moulding compound recipes for bio-based composites.
 This program is designed in collaboration with NPSP B.V.

 ## Overview